laurent409/CloudBox/README.md

 ### - List Blobs Folders (GET Method)

 #### URI
-You can list you folders into your container using this URI :
+You can list your folders into your container using this URI :

 `/Service1.svc/{container}/all-folders`